silv3rr/docker-glftpd/docs/Customization.md

 Note: some changes may first require either switching to the 'full' image, a local image build or need a container restart to activate.

-To build your own local images, see [docs/Build.md](docs/Build.md)
+To build your own local images, check [docs/Build.md](docs/Build.md)

 ## glftpd

 Glftpd image comes in two flavors: a basic ftpd only setup or a 'full' install.
 The 'full' image adds zs and bot components (build with `INSTALL_ZS=1` `INSTALL_BOT=1`)

-- file: Dockerfile
-- size: ~125mb (multi stage with conditionals)
 - base: debian 12, x64 only
+- size: ~125mb (multi stage with conditionals) *
 - init: xinetd starts glftpd
 - logs: xinetd, syslog and bot's partyline goto stdout
 - view logs with `docker logs glftpd`

+\* image gets pretty big if you install all components

 ## webui

-A shitty web interface is included as a bonus.. it's quite the prize.
-Can be used to manage glftpd and bot etc in your browser.
-For details see [glftpd-webui](https://github.com/silv3rr/glftpd-webui).

-- file: Dockerfile-web
-- size: ~50mb
-- base: latest alpine
-- separate image from 'glftpd'
-- webserver: nginx, php8 fpm
-- logs: nginx logs to stderr/stdout

-View access logs with `docker logs glftpd-web`.
+Shitty web interface :)

+Runs in 'docker mode' to manage glftpd container, see [glftpd-webui](https://github.com/silv3rr/glftpd-webui)

 ## Customizer